LoveMHz/lovemhz.github.io/_posts/2025-06-17-xbox-scene-theft.md

 <p style="text-align:center">Public Chat on Jan.
 8th 2024 - Xbox Data Preservation Discord</p>

-- If you truly knew how it worked, why would you suggest using a logic analyzer to capture the commands?
 - If you're not reverse engineering Project Stellar, how would you know that the unlocking logic was moved to a separate XBE?

 ![Chat](/assets/img/blog/xbox-scene-theft/hdd-unlock/4.jpg)